Good leaders aren’t perfect

 Leadership Butler (LB) provided me with training and experience that influenced my view of leadership and gave me tools I otherwise did not have.
 I am very grateful for the experience I had and the friends I have made throughout Butler County as a result.
 The LB “leg” of my continuing leadership journey continues to propel me down that road and influence my view of leadership today.

-Page 2 of 2 - Robert Sage, Chief of Police in Rose Hill, Leadership Butler Class of 2003
+Robert Sage, Chief of Police in Rose Hill, Leadership Butler Class of 2003